 Regenerative medicine and stem therapies hold potential for significant improvement in pain and function for a select group of patients and conditions.
 Full workup including imaging studies, detailed medical history, and physical exam, and history of past treatments are needed to determine if regenerative medicine should be considered as a treatment option.

 Stem cell therapy is an area of regenerative medicine that has gained much interest in the last few years.
-Touted by some providers as the “holy grail” to treat many musculoskeletal conditions such as bursitis, tendinitis, ACL tears, rotator cuff tears, arthritis and other disease, it has become an area of great controversy because of the lack of adequate studies and the cash fees charged by some for unproven and unapproved uses .
+Touted by some providers as the “holy grail” to treat many musculoskeletal conditions such as bursitis, tendonitis, ACL tears, rotator cuff tears, arthritis, and other diseases, it has become an area of great controversy because of the lack of adequate studies and the cash fees charged by some for unproven and unapproved uses.
 This section will provide you with transparent, TRUTHFUL information on stem cells and other cell therapies.